Spoiler alert. Just thought I’d given you another chance to turn back.

-If you wanted to take it even further, then see this: the Sundered had no sin, and that’s why they couldn’t understand how humans worked (even humans have a hard time understanding that).
+The Sundered are never self-centered; it isn’t in their nature at all, and that’s why they couldn’t understand how humans worked (even humans have a hard time understanding that).
 Of course, now that they’ve been exposed to all this, one has to wonder what will happen next.

 When do we get more?!?!

 Often!
 I’m producing at least one new short story every month or so right now.
 Join the newsletter to get them in your inbox before they’re made live!

 Why is Harry the one to do this?